gpk1983/Reproducible-TB-Screening-from-Cough-Audio/CB/README.md

 - Because we keep the splitting and calibration protocol identical across LR and CatBoost, performance differences are more credibly attributed to the modeling choice rather than evaluation artifacts.

 ---

-## 11) Where to look in the code

-Search for:
-- CatBoost model construction (fixed settings above),
-- the CatBoost hyperparameter grid,
-- the inner-CV tuning loop (mean UAR with fold-wise Youden thresholds),
-- OOF scoring + isotonic fit,
-- threshold selection on the CP-calibration subset,
-- conformal quantile computation and prediction-set evaluation.
-"""